-I conducted this brief interview with folk singer Tom Rush on Dec.
-5, 1970, right after his performance that night at the State University of New York at Albany.
-It was published in the Albany Student Press three days later.
+I conducted this brief interview with then 29-year-old folk singer Tom Rush on Dec.
+5, 1970, right after his performance that night at the State University of New York at Albany (which I was attending at the time).
+The Albany Student Press published the piece three days later.

 Tell us about your new album.